crazyyy/wp-framework/wp-content/plugins/wp-optimize/readme.txt

 [See changelog for all versions](https://plugins.svn.wordpress.org/wp-optimize/trunk/changelog.txt).

 == Upgrade Notice ==
-* 4.1.1: A fix for page builders with Delay JS option - a recommended update for all
+* 4.2.4: Lot of fixes and tweaks - a recommended update for all